-When a tornado, flood, or wildfire strikes an area in the United States, a Rapid Response team is on standby to investigate damages within 24 hours.
+When a tornado, hurricane, flood, or wildfire strikes an area in the United States, one of our 22 nationwide Rapid Response teams is on standby to investigate damages within 24 hours.
 If cleanup help is needed, they coordinate volunteers to help within 48 hours.
 Cleanup projects include cutting up trees, cleaning up debris, tearing out soggy insulation, and putting tarps on damaged roofs.
-These projects afford opportunities to minister the love and comfort of Jesus in a time of loss.

 Hurricane Ida, a category 4 storm, hit southern Louisiana on Sunday afternoon.
 Ida struck on the 16 anniversary of Hurricane Katrina.

 Join us in praying for the many people affected by this severe flooding in Tennessee.
 If you wish to help CAM’s Rapid Response Services teams

 The tornado reduced their house to rubble.
 Miraculously, they were saved and unscathed.
 Rapid Response responded to the tornado destruction.

 The beauty surrounding Josh as he dangled his feet in the creek was delightful.
 But he saw none of the beautiful forest that enveloped him.